Bridge to SU

 Many students work during the summer to help pay for college.
 In support of this, the program will be held in-person two days per week, with asynchronous class activities completed throughout the week.

-Both SU100 and ART105 are taught by experienced, full-time Spalding faculty and staff and will be offered in a hybrid format, with two days on campus.
+SU100 is taught by experienced, full-time Spalding faculty and will be offered in a hybrid format, with two days on campus.
 By offering a hybrid approach, students will gain face-to-face benefits and can familiarize themselves with the Spalding University campus and its resources, while maintaining the flexibility to work or meet other non-academic needs throughout the summer.

 Contact Us